TCNJ Refund and Repayment Policy

 Refunds for Students Receiving Federal Title IV Funds

 Federal regulations require that a pro-rata portion of Title IV funds be refunded to the funding source if students withdraw from The College.
-Students may, therefore, incur a liability to The College of New Jersey and should consult with the Office of Student Accounts, Green Hall 119 prior to withdrawing.
+Students may, therefore, incur a liability to The College of New Jersey and should consult with the Office of Student Financial Assistance, Green Hall 101 prior to withdrawing.

 Withdrawing from the College